 1) Gina can you tell us a bit about yourself, how long you’ve been here in Taos, and where you came here from?

 I grew up in the San Fernando Valley, Los Angeles, finished college in San Francisco, and moved to Taos twenty-four years ago.
 I have an art, painting and design background, and in 1994 opened Stone Soup Graphics in Taos which I ran out of my earthship, having brought clients with me from California, many in the entertainment industry, gained through family connections.
 Since then I sold the earthship, built a passive-solar home in Cañon, got married and divorced, and had a daughter, who is now a sophomore at Taos High School.
 In 2001 I bought FX-18 Gifts & Jewelry which I ran, loved art directing and doing the buying for, and sold in 2010.
 Working as an independent designer while running the shop and raising a child, I officially opened 3 Bean Studio Graphics early 2015.
 Over time I built up my client list to include: Town of Taos Marketing & Tourism Department, Enchanted Circle Marketing Coop, The Harwood Museum of Art / UNM, The Couse Foundation and The Paseo Project.
-I design logo/identity/branding; exhibit titling and materials; print media including display ads, brochures, guides, maps invitations, postcards, posters and business cards; digital banner ads for websites and social media.
+I design logo/identity/branding; exhibit titling and materials; print media including display ads, brochures, guides, maps invitations, postcards, posters, and business cards; digital banner ads for websites and social media.
+In fact, I am actually very lucky to have access to techniques like print embelishment and machines that enable you to booklet bind for example.
+The print technology of the current day and age is varied and allows printers and publishers to really explore their field!
 I am currently working on exhibit materials for the Work by Women exhibit at the Harwood opening in February, guest co-curated by Janet Webb & Judith Kendall.
+Clients looking to expand their promotional materials within the printed medium might look towards professional printers like Printivity to produce high quality printed media for them.

 2) Your background in Art/Graphic Design is what brought you to Karina’s attention and you are currently an important part of her rockin’ team – please tell us a little about what you do?

 II met Karina Armijo in the late 90s through a mutual friend – both of us were graphic designers at the time.
 Once she became Director of Marketing and Tourism for the Town of Taos, she hired me first for an Enchanted Circle Marketing Cooperative campaign, and for intermittent projects for the Town in 2016, eventually contracting me on an ongoing basis for the Town Marketing & Tourism Department beginning Spring 2017.
-Town projects include branding updates, print and digital banner advertising, and miscellaneous cooperative campaigns with the State Tourism Department and others.
+Town projects include branding updates, print and digital banner advertising, like on Custom Water Bottles to hand out, and miscellaneous cooperative campaigns with the State Tourism Department and others.
 I am proud to be among several local women on Karina’s team, and am thrilled for the ongoing working relationship with the Town.

 3) This is an awesome project and I’m so happy to share it with my readers, please tell us more about it, and how you think it will impact the way visitors see Taos?